komninoschatzipapas/psi/README.md

 # PSI [![Gitter](https://badges.gitter.im/pascal-psi/community.svg)](https://gitter.im/pascal-psi/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

 ---
 This project evolved into [GLO](https://github.com/komninoschat/glo).
-I do not intent to continue maintaining this and would like to point out that it still contains many unfixed bugs
+I do not intend to continue maintaining this and would like to note that it still contains many unfixed bugs
 ---

 This is a Work-in-Progress ISO 7185 Pascal interpreter I am building in order to get confident with lexers, parsers, interpreters and all that good stuff.
-All PRs are welcomed and for any question you can join our [gitter chat](https://gitter.im/pascal-psi/community)!
+All PRs are welcomed and for any question you can raise an issue!

 ## Installation